 Our third amended and restated bylaws ("Bylaws") provide that, for stockholder director nominations or other proposals to be considered at an annual meeting, the stockholder must give timely notice thereof in writing to our Corporate Secretary at Tempest Therapeutics, Inc., 7000 Shoreline Court, Suite 275, South San Francisco, CA 94080.
-To be timely for the 2023 Annual Meeting of Stockholders, a stockholder's notice must be delivered to or mailed and received by our Secretary at our principal executive offices between February 17, 2023 and March 19, 2023; provided that if the date of that annual meeting of stockholders is earlier than May 28, 2023, or later than August 16, 2023 you must give the required notice not earlier than the 120th day prior to the meeting date and not later than the 90th day prior to the meeting date or, if later than the 90th day prior to such meeting date, the 10th day following the day on which public disclosure of that meeting date is first made.
+To be timely for the 2023 Annual Meeting of Stockholders, a stockholder's notice must be delivered to or mailed and received by our Secretary at our principal executive offices between February 17, 2023 and March 19, 2023; provided that if the date of that annual meeting of stockholders is earlier than May 28, 2023, or later than August 16, 2023 you must give the required notice not earlier than the 120th day prior to the meeting date and not later than the 90th day prior to the meeting date, the 10th day following the day on which public disclosure of that meeting date is first made.
 A stockholder's notice to the Secretary must also set forth the information required by our Bylaws.